idvorkin/idvorkin.github.io/_d/sublime.md

 - 2m: Settle the mind
 - 2m: Attend to joy
-- 2m: Do loving kindness from above
+- 2m: Do loving-kindness from above
 - Anytime: When selfless love arises, attend to it.
 - - 2m: Settle the mind

 **FP: Uplifting and settling the mind with altruistic joy**

 - 2m: Uplift the mind
-  - think of persom for whom you've brought altruistic intent
+  - Think of a person for whom you've brought altruistic intent
-  - Think of the deed, think of intention
+  - Think of the deed, think of the intention
   - Delight in your action
 - 5m: Settle the mind
 - 2m: Attend to joy if it's present